dwkim78/pdtrend/README.md

 yyyy-mm-dd hh:mm:ss,sss INFO - Done.
 ```

-This command reads the sample data set cosisting of 57 Pan-STARRS light curves (Python pickled and bzipped), run the clustering algorithm (i.e. Birch) to find clusters, construct master trends using the clusters, and detrend one sample light curve.
-In addition, it generates two images under the "./output" folder.
+This command reads the sample data set cosisting of 57 Pan-STARRS light curves (Python pickled and bzipped), run the clustering algorithm (i.e. Birch) to find clusters, construct master trends of those clusters, and detrend a sample light curve.
+It also generates two output images under the "./output" folder.

 <div align="center"><img src="./pdtrend/datasets/images/master_trends.png" width="100%"œ><br/>[ Master Trends ]</div>

 The above image shows the master trend constructed by the clustering algorithm.
 In this example data set, PDT found one master trend.
 For details about what is a master trend, see [Kim et al. 2009](http://adsabs.harvard.edu/abs/2009MNRAS.397..558K).
+In brief, it is a representative trend of a cluster.

 The following image is an example light curve before (top) and after (bottom) the detrending.
 Note that when PDT detrends a light curves, it minimized RMS of residuals while constraining weights for each master trend to be positive.
 The positive constraint is mandatory to avoid undesirable RMS minimization.
 For instance, if the weights are negative while the master trends are monotonically <b>increasing</b>, RMS minimization can reduce monotonically <b>decreasing</b> signals in light curves, which is unwanted.